-There are numerous ways to manage your stress, but these 5 ways to naturally manage your stress are things that you can start doing today.
+There are numerous ways to manage your stress of course, but these natural stress management techniques are things that you can start doing today.

 Meditation may help reduce stress, and it does not involve any medication.
 One of the nice things about meditation is the “me time” you get while practicing it.
 The meditation itself helps focus the mind and relax the body.
 There are various types of meditation and you could do this for ten minutes a day to start.

 One helpful form of meditation for chronic stress sufferers is “mindful meditation.”
 In this sort of meditation, you learn how to live in the present and focus on the now.
 This may help with chronic stressors that are long term, and that may seem overwhelming.

 Stretching is said to ease the tension out of the body.
 Combining stretching with meditation, as in Qigong and Yoga, can be especially beneficial, as both mind and body are targeted.
 Stretching helps relax tight muscles and realign the joints.
 You might consider Yoga or a martial arts class – being with other people and getting out may help relieve your stress, too.
 A soft martial art, such as Tai Chi, might also help with this aspect.

 Stress is said to result in toxin build-up in your body, perhaps because of how it affects circulation and digestion.
 Exercise gets you blood moving, which aids toxin elimination.
 Exercise also strengthens muscles and moves the joints.
 All of this can help “work out” your stress, and minimize stress-related weight gain.

 4. Herbal teas

 Herbal teas are generally inexpensive and widely available.
 You can sip them throughout the day, at key points during the day, and before going to bed.
 Chamomile tea can be helpful, as can lemon balm or catnip tea.
 If you like, look for a tea made from a blend of relaxing herbs in your local grocery or health food store.